drishh207/Sorting-Algorithms/README.md

 1. Bubble Sort: <br />
    One of the most easy and basic sorting alogrithms.
 Every element is compared with its adjacent element and swapped accordingly.
-   It is an in-place algorithm.
+   It is an in-place algorithm. <br />
-   Time complexity: O(n^2) Worst case occurs when array is reverse sorted.
+   Time complexity: O(n^2) Worst case occurs when array is reverse sorted.<br />

 2. Selection Sort:<br />
    The array divides into sorted and unsorted portions.
 In every iteration, the smallest element is found from the unsorted portion.
-   It is then swapped with the first index of unsorted portion.
+   It is then swapped with the first index of unsorted portion.<br />
-   It is an in-place algorithm.
+   It is an in-place algorithm.<br />
-   Time Complexity: O(n^2) quadratic complexity, but involves less swapping than bubble sort.
+   Time Complexity: O(n^2) quadratic complexity, but involves less swapping than bubble sort.<br />

 3. Insertion Sort:<br />
    The array divides into sorted and unsorted portions.
 The first element of the unsorted potions is chosen and then inserted at the correct
-   position in the sorted portion.
+   position in the sorted portion.<br />
-   It is an in-place algorithm.
+   It is an in-place algorithm. <br />
-   Time Complexity: O(n^2) quadratic complexity, and involves a lot of shifting of elements.
+   Time Complexity: O(n^2) quadratic complexity, and involves a lot of shifting of elements.<br />

 4. Shell Sort: <br />
    -It is a variation of insertion sort with an aim to reduce the shifting of elements.